Questions and Answers¶

 See terminfo(5) for how numbers map to colors.

-Then pipe para’s output through a sed-script that applies them:
+Then pipe Para’s output through a sed-script that applies them:

 para 'echo foo: qux' 'echo bar: quux' |